Scandinavian Coldblood Trotter: Characteristics

+The average height at the withers for stallions is 154 cm, and all individuals should stand at least 148 cm.
+Bay is the most common coat colour, followed by chestnut and black.
+It has a relatively small and square head with large nostrils.

+The Coldblood Trotter is well suited for the cold conditions in Scandinavia, and it can develop large amounts of winter hair.
+Compared to the Standardbred it is smaller, heavier, and more compact in build, and is not as fast as the Standardbred.

+Breed history

 The Scandinavian Coldblood Trotter is the result of cross-breeding of native coldblooded farm horses – in Norway the Dølehest, in Sweden the North Swedish Horse – with lighter and faster horses.
 Stud-books were started in 1939 in Norway and in 1964 in Sweden.
 From about 1950 inter-breeding between the two breeds began, to the point that they are now substantially considered to be a single breed.

 Both national types are endangered.
 In 2012 there were 1464 mares and 100 stallions of the Norwegian breed; by 2019 those numbers had fallen to 764 and 64, for a total breeding stock of 828 head.
 The corresponding numbers for Sweden in 2019 were 1380 and 180.
 The conservation status of both is reported to DAD-IS as 'at risk/endangered'.